naganolab/NeighborGWAS/README.md

 2. neighborGWASsimul_prepGeno.R
 R source code to subset the RegMap data
 3. neighborGWAS250kSimulation.R
-R source code to run simulations and calculate AUCs
+R source code to run simulations
 4. neighborGWAS250kSimulation.sh
 A shell script to control simulations from terminal.
 Current strategy is simultanous runnning with a single core
 #### /output